-- 1. $\underline{PURPOSE}$ .
+1. PURPOSE.
 This method provides various tests for determining the integrity of microelectronic device leads (terminals), welds, and seals.
 Test condition A provides for straight tensile loading.
-Test condition $B_1$ provides for application of bending stresses to determine integrity of leads, seals, and lead plating while $B_2$ employs multiple application of bending stresses primarily to determine the resistance of the leads to metal fatigue under repeated bending.
-Test conditions $C_1$ and $C_2$ provide for application of torque or twisting stresses to device leads or studs, respectively, to determine integrity of leads and seals.
+Test condition A1 provides testing the solder or braze material lead attach on packages with brazed leads.
+Test condition B_1 provides for application of bending stresses to determine integrity of leads and seals.
+Test condition B_2 employs multiple application of bending stresses primarily to determine the resistance of the leads to metal fatigue under repeated bending.
+Test conditions C_1 and C_2 provide for application of torque or twisting stresses to device leads or studs, respectively, to determine integrity of leads and seals.
 Test condition D provides for application of peel and tensile stresses to determine integrity of terminal adhesion and plating of leadless packages.
-It is recommended that this test be followed by a seal test in accordance with method 1014 to determine any effect of the stresses applied on the seal as well as on the leads (terminals). - 2.
-APPARATUS.
-See applicable test condition. - 3.
-GENERAL PROCEDURE APPLICABLE TO ALL TEST CONDITIONS.
-The device shall be subjected to the stresses described in the specified test condition and the specified end-point measurements and inspections shall be made except for initial conditioning or unless otherwise specified.
-Unless otherwise specified, the Sample Size Series sampling shall apply to the leads, terminals, study or pads chosen from a minimum of 3 devices. - 4.
-SUMMARY.
-The following details and those required by the specific test condition shall be specified in the applicable acquisition document: - a.
-Test condition letter. - b.
-Number and selection of leads (terminals), if different from above.
+Test condition E provides for application of a bend test to determine integrity of plating for flexible and semi-flexible leads.
+It is recommended that test condition A, B1, B2 and C1 be followed by a seal test in accordance with method 1014 to determine any effect of the stresses applied on the seal as well as on the leads (terminals).